KxSystems/docs-v1/docs/cloud/aws/app-j-quobyte.md

 hero: <i class="fa fa-cloud"></i> Cloud

-# Appendix J – QuoByte
+# Appendix J – Quobyte

-!!! info "QuoByte is functionally qualified with kdb+."
+!!! info "Quobyte is functionally qualified with kdb+."

-QuoByte offers a shared namespace solution based on either locally-provisioned or EBS-style storage.
+Quobyte offers a shared namespace solution based on either locally-provisioned or EBS-style storage.
-It leverages an erasure-coding model around nodes of a QuoByte cluster.
+It leverages an erasure-coding model around nodes of a Quobyte cluster.

 test | result
 -----|-------